maliMirkec/personal-website/site/articles/5-things-to-consider-when-creating-your-css-style-guide.md

 {% cldnry "styleguide-lonely-planet-bem_lqcm24" "Lonely Planet Style Guide, BEM example." %}

-> ”Naming things is hard but worth getting right.
+> “Naming things is hard but worth getting right.
 To make it somewhat simpler we use the BEM methodology within class names.
-BEM also helps us to avoid cross module collisions and to signify intent and relationships from the classnames.“
+BEM also helps us to avoid cross module collisions and to signify intent and relationships from the classnames.”
 >
 > — [Lonely Planet, Naming]